alumna/liven/README.md

 * Extremely lightweight - 55kB!
 * Alternative to `browser-sync` and `livereload`
 * Excellent option to be used inside other libraries
+* Fully tested on Linux
-* Fully tested on Linux, Mac and Windows
+* Partially tested on Mac and Windows (contributions welcome!)

 Additionally, this module is delivered as: